ansys/openapi-common/README.rst

      - ``.with_oidc()``
      -

-Platform-specific Kerberos Configuration
+Platform-specific Kerberos configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Kerberos authentication should be supported wherever the MIT or Heimdal Kerberos client
 can be installed.
-The OpenAPI Common library has been tested on the platforms listed below.
+OpenAPI-Common has been tested on the platforms that follow.
 If you manage to use it on another platform, consider contributing installation steps for
 your platform by making a pull request.

 Ubuntu 20.04
 ============

-Ubuntu requires the Python module ``gssapi`` to be built from source.
+Ubuntu requires the ``gssapi`` Python module to be built from source.
 This requires the
 Kerberos headers, Python headers for the version of Python that you are using, and a
 supported compiler.
 (GCC works well.)